Last updated: September 19, 2018

 If we’ve given you permission to use a graphic ISRG Mark, such as a logo or design mark, you must use it in the form in which it is made available below.
 You may not alter the color, font, proportions, or any other aspect of our logos and design marks.
 You must also set a logo or design mark off from the other content appearing in your use, and must not place it in such close proximity to other content that it is indistinguishable from that other content.
 Additionally, while we encourage your use of our logos and design marks subject to these terms, you may not make our logo or design mark the most prominent feature of your use, except in connection with those personal, non-commercial uses permitted in the preceding paragraph.

 The files containing our design marks are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 They are also subject to this trademark policy.
+Files can be found at the bottom of this policy.

 Trade Names, Trademarks, Domain Names, and Internet Account Names